jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 (C-c) audible; the third 4:5 (c′-e′) the tones 1, 2 and 3 (C-c-g), etc.
 _These deeper resultant tones are of especial importance in comprehending the_ _major chord; they furnish the only true scientific basis for the explanation of_ _inversions;_ since the chord c′-e-g′, the first inversion (6 chord) e′-g′-c″

 ---

-and the second inversion (J chord), g-c'e' find their common point of union in the resultant tone C, thus: —
+and the second inversion (6/4 chord), g-c′e′ find their common point of union in the resultant tone C, thus:—

-Chord*
+Chords.

 Deep result-
 ant tones.

-But the typical form of the major chord is not the close po- sition,but the open one —
+But the typical form of the major chord is not the close po- sition,but the open one—

-There is another kind of combination (or resultant) tones which did not receive adequate attention until very lately, namely, the coincident overtones (A. von Oettingen, Harmonie-system in dualcr Entwickelung, 1866).
-Among the higher tones of an interval or chord (?. e., the overtones of the separate tones of the chord, and the combination-tones of the overtones), the first com- mon overtone of the tones of the chord is most distinctly audible.
-Its ordi- nal number may be found by multiplying together the ordinal numbers of tones .of the intervals in the series of overtones.
-For this reason it may be called the multiple-tone.
-Thus the major third 4 : 5 (c'-e') has the multiple tone 4 X 5 == 20 (e'"); the major sixth 3 : 5 (g-e') has 3X5 = 15 (C); the minor third 5 : 6 (e'-g') has 5 X 6 = 30 (b'").
-As the minor third e'-g' (or the major sixth g-e') becomes a major chord by the addition of the combination- tone C, so by the addition of the multiple-tone b" (or b"') either becomes a minor chord.
-A. von Oettingen (Professor of Physics at the University of Dorpat) sees in the multiple-tone, or, as he calls it, the " phonic overtone," the natural bond of the minor chord.
-Thus b'" is the common overtone of the following series of tones : —
+There is another kind of combination (or resultant) tones which did not receive adequate attention until very lately, namely, the _coincident overtones_ (A. von Oettingen, Harmonie-system in dualcr Entwickelung, 1866).
+Among the higher tones of an interval or chord (_i. e._, the overtones of the separate tones of the chord, and the combination-tones of the overtones), _the first com_- _mon overtone_ of the tones of the chord is most distinctly audible.
+Its ordi- nal number may be found by multiplying together the ordinal numbers of tones of the intervals in the series of overtones.
+For this reason it may be called the _multiple-tone_.
+Thus the major third 4:5 (c′-e′) has the multiple tone 4×5=20 (e‴); the major sixth 3:5 (g-e′) has 3×5=15 (C″); the minor third 5:6 (e′-g′) has 5×6=30 (b‴).
+As the minor third e′-g′ (or the major sixth g-e′) becomes a major chord by the addition of the _combination_- _tone_ C, so by the addition of the _multiple-tone_ b″ (or b‴) either becomes a minor chord.
+A. von Oettingen (Professor of Physics at the University of Dorpat) sees in the multiple-tone, or, as he calls it, the ”phonic overtone,” _the natural bond of the minor chord_.
+Thus b‴ is the common overtone of the following series of tones:—

 (The tones marked with a * are all slightly higher than the corresponding tones of the tempered system.)

-Here, then, we have the complete undertone series; a series of precisely the same fundamental importance as regards the minor chord that the over- tone series is as regards the major chord.
+Here, then, we have the complete _undertone series_; a series of precisely the same fundamental importance as regards the minor chord that the over- tone series is as regards the major chord.
 The tones of this series blend into

 ---